Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 - `[$vector].[find_similar$wikipedia_articles_embeddings$content_vector](<vector>, <probe cells count>, <similarity threshold>)`: the function to perform ANN search

+The function calculates the dot product which is the same as the cosine similarity if vectors are normalized to 1.

 ## Run the project locally

 The project take advantage of [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) to run the project locally.
 Make sure to have Docker Desktop installed and running on your machine.